jackmerrill/maatt.fr/content/ideas.md

     - They took it out of the Japanese keyboard on iOS grr
     - All the other apps have tracking bullsh\*t; they are literally just kaomojis, they don't need all the extra crap.
     - Should be a native looking keyboard with a GUI that allows compatibility with things like macOS to have a mini dashboard for it.

-## Things completed
-- ~~Directory watcher~~ Deploy with GitHub hooks
-    - Needed something that worked on all platforms, was lightweight, and would just work; Golang fit that bill for the most part.
-    - A watch tool wouldn't satisfy the needs exactly.
-This is a more practical solution for deployments to things such as public websites (try this one :P)
-    - [Released under the codename Fushimi.](https://github.com/doamatto/fushimi) Will not be `go get`-table.
-- Web server that just hosts files
-    - Hackable enough to do more advanced things like Nginx, but zero-config capable
-    - Lightweight af
-    - Single binary
-    - ~~Make it a Docker, while I'm at it~~ A bit redundant; can be made stackable easily regardless.
-    - [Released under the codename Imami.](https://github.com/doamatto/inari) Will not be `go get`-table.